It all started when…

 You can access it here.

-Ever since then, I have covered a wide range of topics (from climate change and education, to social injustice and human rights violations) for both local and internationally renowned publications, NGOs and development agencies.
+Ever since then, I have covered a wide range of topics (from climate change and education, to social injustice and human rights violations) for both local and internationally renowned publications, development agencies and world-renowned organizations such as Greenpeace, GIZ and GGGI.

-Through my work I hope to use Photography as an instrument for Human Ecology, using it to teach Environmental Education and to guide innovative and participatory empowerment projects.
+Through my work I hope to make Photography an instrument for Human Ecology, using it to teach Environmental Education and to guide innovative and participatory empowerment projects aimed at reducing social inequality and promoting environmental justice.

 Overall, I have been researching our environmental crisis with a transdisciplinary approach for about thirteen years, and I have completed several short-courses and certificate programs on topics such as Environmental Justice, Humanitarian Emergencies and Governance of Natural Resources.

-Areas of Interest: Photography - Human Ecology - Environmental Education - International Development - Empowerment - Social Justice - Environmental Law - Climate Change - Volunteerism - Human Rights
+Areas of Interest: Photography - Human Ecology - Environmental Education - International Development and Cooperation - Empowerment - Social Justice - Environmental Law - Climate Change - Volunteerism - Human Rights - Ecotourism